Netflix/metaflow-docs/docs/scaling/parallel-compute/multi-node.md

     - [Optional] Configure a cluster placement group in one availability zone

 #### Security Group for Passwordless SSH
-Multi-node frameworks based on MPI that require passwordless SSH.
-This requires extra configuration in your AWS Batch compute environment.
-To do this, go to the EC2 section of the AWS console by creating a security group that you can then attach to your Batch compute environment where you plan to run multi-node jobs, following these steps:
+Multi-node frameworks based on MPI require passwordless SSH.
+This means extra configuration in your AWS Batch compute environment is required.
+To enable MPI, go to the EC2 section of the AWS console and create a security group that you can then attach to your Batch compute environment where you plan to run multi-node jobs.
+Make sure you are in the same AWS region, and follow these steps in your AWS console to make the EC2 security group:
 - Choose `Add rule`
 - For `Type`, choose `All traffic`
 - For `Source type`, choose `Custom` and paste the security group ID